-– Are passionate about making a positive change in your community
+3. You are passionate about being a change-maker in your community

 Riley’s Way first annual Youth Leadership Retreat was held September 20 – 22, 2019 at Timber Lake Camp in Shandaken, NY.
 We brought together close to 100 inspiring young women and their mentors from around the country to create meaningful connections with their like-minded peers.
 During the weekend, the teens participated in skill-building workshops, including communication techniques, relationship building, and action planning and camp activities, such as hiking, arts and crafts, dance class, and a ropes course.
 The biggest impact was made during the teen-led workshops, where the participants were able to hear about, and be inspired by, the work of their fellow change makers.